History of Christian theology: Holy Spirit

+Paul wrote that the Spirit empowers the church with various gifts or charismata.
+In 1 Corinthians 14, Paul wrote about the practice of ecstatically speaking in tongues (or unknown languages).
+Acts 2:1-13 described how the Spirit descended on the Twelve Apostles on the feast of Pentecost and made them speak in foreign languages.

-Patristic theology
+Patristic era

-As Christianity spread, it acquired certain members from well-educated circles of the Hellenistic world; they sometimes became bishops but not always.
-They produced two sorts of works: theological and "apologetic", the latter being works aimed at defending the faith by using reason to refute arguments against the veracity of Christianity.
-These authors are known as the church fathers, and study of them is called Patristics.
-Notable early Fathers include Justin Martyr, Irenaeus, Tertullian, Clement of Alexandria, Origen, etc.
+The period between the last New Testament writings (c.
+100) and the Council of Chalcedon (451) is called the patristic era, named for the Church Fathers (pater, 'father').
+The Anglican, Catholic, Eastern Orthodox, Lutheran, and Reformed churches consider themselves to be continuations of the patristic tradition.

 A large quantity of theological reflection emerged in the early centuries of the Christian church—in a wide variety of genres, in a variety of contexts, and in several languages—much of it the product of attempts to discuss how Christian faith should be lived in cultures very different from the one in which it was born.
-So, for instance, a good deal of the Greek language literature can be read as an attempt to come to terms with Hellenistic culture.
+For instance, a good deal of Greek language literature can be read as an attempt to come to terms with Hellenistic culture.
 The period sees the slow emergence of orthodoxy (the idea of which seems to emerge from the conflicts between Catholic Christianity and Gnostic Christianity), the establishment of a Biblical canon, debates about the doctrine of the Trinity (most notably between the councils of Nicaea in 325 and Constantinople in 381), about Christology (most notably between the councils of Constantinople in 381 and Chalcedon in 451), about the purity of the Church (for instance in the debates surrounding the Donatists), and about grace, free will and predestination (for instance in the debate between Augustine of Hippo and Pelagius).

-Ante-Nicene Fathers

 Influential texts and writers in the 2nd century include: